SOM-Research/Gitana/README.md

 # Gitana: a SQL-based Project Activity Inspector

-Gitana exports and digests the data of a Git repository, issue trackers and Q&A web-sites to a relational database in order to ease browsing and querying activities with standard SQL syntax and tools.
+Gitana imports and digests the data of Git repositories, issue trackers, Q&A web-sites and Instant messaging services to a relational database in order to ease browsing and querying activities with standard SQL syntax and tools.
 To ensure efficiency, an incremental propagation mechanism refreshes the database content with the latest project activities.

+Gitana also provides support to generate project activity reports and perform complex network analysis.

 ## Documentation